hasintha98/Asia-pacific-experiments-app/README.md

 npm install
 npm start
 ```
-* Server will be run on http://localhost:4000
+* Server will be running on port 4000

 ## #2 -> Run the application
 * Open terminal from the project root folder